joshuar49/EvilSmurf2/DBD_Code/Raspberry_Project/notes.md

 and server so that they can utilize the function for:
     - the client to connect to the server
     - or the server to connect to the victim!
+#### Plans for the rest of the week

+1. I need to make both the client and server call the btscanner func
+2. Add bluesnarffing features to the programs